Openw3b/vmpack/README.md

 # VMPack

 Run GUI linux applications in QEMU VMs for security via isolation.
-This project is still in experimental stages, for example clipboard isolation isn't a feature yet, so please keep in mind the limitations.

 ![vmpack screenshot 1](./docs/screenshots/full.png)

+Disclaimer: This project is still in experimental stages, for example clipboard isolation isn't a feature yet, so please keep in mind the limitations.

 ## Why?